 The team not kicking off will now place their robots on the defensive end of the field.
-All robots on the team not kicking off must be at least 30 cm away from the ball.
-(That means outside the center circle.)
+All robots on the team not kicking off must be at least 30 cm away from the ball (outside of the center circle).

-Robots cannot be placed nor remain behind the goal line or in the outer area.
+Robots cannot be placed behind the goal line or out of bounds.
 Robots cannot be repositioned once they have been placed, except if the referee requests to adjust their placement to make sure that the robots are placed properly within the field positions.